geekiam/website/static/posts/what-is-wget.md

 ```shell script
  wget -m --convert-links --page-requisites server-address.com
 ```
-** Bear in mind this may produce different results depending on how the website was developed, framework and server security etc **
+** Bear in mind this may produce different results depending on how the website has been developed, framework used and server security etc **

 ### Download files with FTP